 The Bernard J. Dunn School of Pharmacy offers a Doctorate of Pharmacy Degree (PharmD) for traditional and nontraditional students.

 Pharmacy is a highly respected profession that is both challenging and rewarding.
-It offers many career opportunities in areas such as: clinical pharmacy, nuclear pharmacy, home infusion therapy, industry, managed care, general hospital and community pharmacy.
-The Doctor of Pharmacy.
+It offers many career opportunities in areas such as: clinical specialist pharmacy, nuclear pharmacy, home infusion therapy, industry, FDA, research, managed care, hospital, primary care and community pharmacy.

-Shenandoah University’s Bernard J. Dunn School of Pharmacy is one of the newer and most technologically advanced schools of pharmacy in the United States.
+Shenandoah University’s Bernard J. Dunn School of Pharmacy is one of and most student-centered, technologically advanced and pharmacogenomic focused schools of pharmacy in the United States.
 Housed in a state-of-the-art facility, the school offers a clinical doctorate that is reflective of the challenging and rapidly evolving health care environment.

 The cooperative Doctor of Pharmacy/Master of Business Administration (Pharm.D./MBA) program is designed to aid students who seek positions of management and leadership that require a combination of patient care and management skills.
 If you are interested in the business side of pharmacy operations, then the joint PharmD/MBA program is right for you.
 You can earn an MBA and graduate with two degrees at the end of your four years you have already committed to the PharmD degree.

-Shenandoah University and Inova have partnered to offer a master’s degree in pharmacogenomics and precision medicine for health care professionals and individuals with undergraduate science degrees, interested in exploring this fascinating field of study and applying knowledge of the human genome to clinical practice.
+Shenandoah University and Inova have partnered to offer a master’s degree in pharmacogenomics and personalized medicine for health care professionals and individuals with undergraduate science degrees, interested in exploring this fascinating field of study and applying knowledge of the human genome to clinical practice.
+Offered as both a dual Pharm.D./MS and stand alone MS degree allows Pharm.D. students to apply credits earned during their Pharm.D. degree towards their MS.

 Shenandoah University and Inova are partnering to offer a certificate in health informatics for health care professionals like you.
 Accessing essential health data is integral to providing quality care, and the health informatics certificate prepares you in managing this information.
 Topics covered in the certificate program include principles of Health Information Technology (HIT), legal and regulatory aspects of HIT, change management and workflow of HIT, privacy and security, health information exchange, creation and management of data repositories, and population management and health IT.